 Part 1: Setting up a company

-By Dommisse Attorneys on 5th October 2015
+Written by Dommisse Attorneys on 5th October 2015

 If you are considering setting up a company, the two options that are available to you are to either incorporate a new company which is registered with the correct details from inception, or you can acquire a shelf company, transfer the shares held by the incorporator to the new shareholder(s) and then change the various company details.
 This article focusses on incorporating a new company from scratch.